Wow,

 "I learned about flying from that."

 This airplane I was told was an Oshkosh Grand Champion for plans-built aircraft.
-I can
+I can believe that because it was the best looking Thorp there.

 This unique looking T-18 was very, very loud!
 That's because it has a very unusual engine in it.
 A 3.8L Ford v6!
 Pretty cool.